Yamato-Security/EnableWindowsLogSettings/ConfiguringSecurityLogAuditPolicies.md

 Default settings: `No Auditing`

-Recommended settings: ACSC recommends `Success and Failure`, however, this results in a lot of noise of `5447 (A Windows Filtering Platform filter has been changed)` events being generated.
+Recommended settings: `No Auditing` (Note: ACSC recommends `Success and Failure`, however, this results in a lot of noise of `5447 (A Windows Filtering Platform filter has been changed)` events being generated.)

 > There are too many events that are enabled with this sub-category to list up and no sigma detection rules that use these event IDs at the moment.